 Our Board of Directors

-Ann Sherry (President)
+Ann Sherry (Chair)

-Ms Ann Sherry AO Ann is one of Australia's leading business executives with a career that spans Government, Banking and Cruise Tourism.
-She is currently Executive Chairman of Carnival Australia, the largest cruise ship operator in Australasia and a division of Carnival Corporation & Plc.
+Ms Ann Sherry AO is one of Australia's leading business executives with a career that spans Government, Banking and Cruise Tourism.
+She is currently Chairman of Carnival Australia, the largest cruise ship operator in Australasia and a division of Carnival Corporation & Plc.
 After joining as Chief Executive Officer in 2007, she has transformed the industry and growth has been in double digits each year since.
-Ann currently holds non-executive roles with National Australia Bank, Sydney Airport, Palladium Group, Australian Rugby Union, Cape York Partnerships, Museum of Contemporary Art Australia, Infrastructure Victoria and Committee for Sydney.
+Ann currently holds non-executive roles with National Australia Bank, Sydney Airport, Palladium Group, Australian Rugby Union, Cape York Partnerships, Museum of Contemporary Art Australia, Infrastructure Victoria and Committee for Sydney and philanthropy Australia.
 The Australian Government awarded Ann the Centenary Medal in 2001 and in 2004 she was awarded an Order of Australia.
 In 2015, Ann was named as the overall winner of the Australian Financial Review 100 Women of Influence Award.
 Ann devotes considerable energy to her passion for women’s rights, currently convening the MCC STEM group, opportunity for Indigenous communities, philanthropy and to the arts.

 Deeta Colvin (McGeoch), BA